Month 3, Day 13, Saturday 1:50 a.m.

 “Why would you do that?” another guard screamed at him.
 “You have no idea if that would have worked.
 It could have exploded the whole thing and brought it down on us!”

-“This has got to be some sort of poison,” one of the men babbled loudly over the frightened murmurs of his companions.
+“This has to be some sort of poison,” one of the men babbled loudly over the frightened murmurs of his companions.
 “We can’t just sit here and let it get us!
-I say we all make a run for it a-all…” he swallowed and seemed to lose concentration for a moment.
+I say we all make a run for it a-all…” He swallowed and seemed to lose concentration for a moment.
 “All at once.
 Before we can’t.”

 Oliver agreed.
 “Come down!” he called.
 “Single file, no shoving.”

-As the guards tentatively followed his orders, fearful to move directly underneath the mysterious meteor, Siobhan moved into the nearest hallway, holding Grubb’s barrier spell up above her head.
+As the guards tentatively followed his orders, fearful to move directly underneath the mysterious meteor, Siobhan went into the nearest hallway, holding Grubb’s barrier spell up above her head.
 Clutching her Conduit and the second beast core she’d splurged on, she cast the spell.
 It, too, did nothing.

 The glowing dust was floating down to the floor now, and where it touched her, it passed through her clothes and flesh without sensation, seeming completely harmless.

-But as she watched, one piece of dust right in front of her face lost its glow, and suddenly caught in the soft wind of her exhale, swirling forward into the window.
+But as she watched, one piece of dust right in front of her face lost its glow, and was caught in the soft wind of her exhale, swirling forward into the window.
 Where it touched, a little pointy black bulb grew on the glass, and in between one second and the next, the glass in front of her face turned into the same mottled substance as the meteor above.
 Siobhan stumbled back in horror, but couldn’t tear her gaze away from the spot, which continued to grow as tiny gold motes of light bloomed in it, too.

 “What is it?” a woman asked.
 Siobhan was surprised to see the hallway before her filled with most of those she’d been fighting with on the roof above.
 They had followed her, as if she must know what she was doing.